jirkapok/GasPlanner/doc/help.md

 ## Screen structure

 To be able calculate dive profile you need to enter Gases used during the dive, depth and calculation options, each of these is placed within its own box.
 Every time you change any option new profile is calculated.
-We distinguish two kinds of view.
+We distinguish two kind of views.

 ![Extended view switch](./extended_view_switch.png)

 * `Simple`: For simple dives, faster to get results.
 Only one target depth and time with only one tank is available.
-Som options aren't visible and are simplified (e.g. you are unable to set precise gradient factors).
+Some options aren't visible and are simplified (e.g. you are unable to set precise gradient factors).
 If it is not enough use Extended view.
 * `Extended`: Allows you define unlimited number of tanks and depth levels.
 You are free to customize details of the profile calculations.
 Switch back to simple resets some values, mainly depth levels and gases.

 ### Depth